 Shortly thereafter, Dodie began touring with other recording artists from the 50’s and 60’s and included her talented daughter Stephanie in her shows.
 They later formed a southern-rock band, “a.k.a.
 Stevens”, singing classic rock & roll and country and co-writing all their originals.
 They recorded only one album “Outlaw of the Heart”, and worked a variety of venues across the country.

-During Dodie’s career, she has performed in every major city in the United States and internationally, including Canada, Mexico, Australia, Japan, China, Philippines, France, Monaco, Caribbean, United Kingdom, (command performance for the Queen), and a special performance at Lincoln Center for former President George Bush Sr.
+During Dodie’s career, she has performed in every major city in the United States and internationally, including Canada, Mexico, Australia, Japan, China, Philippines, France, Monaco, Caribbean, United Kingdom, (command performance for the Queen), and a special performance at Kennedy Center for former President George Bush Sr.

 Today, Dodie continues to sing with her daughter, making personal appearances in Doo Wop concerts nationwide.
 She recently appeared on the PBS television special “At The Drive-In”, hosted by her earlier co-star, Fabian, and the TNN special, “Rock & Roll Graffiti”.
 In February 2009, she joined her peers in Clear Lake, Iowa at the Surf Ballroom to perform in a 5-day memorial concert, “Fifty Winters Later” (in memory of Buddy Holly, Ritchie Valens and The Big Bopper).
 When Dodie is not performing, she teaches singing and is a performance coach in San Diego, California, which gives her the opportunity to share her expertise and experience in the music industry with the new generation of talent.

 Dodie and Stephanie have a special place in their heart for children, animals and the topic of bullying which they are currently addressing through their songwriting and their latest positive, musical affirmation CD’s.